 The first step to getting high-quality work is describing exactly what you expect.
-The first in a two-part series
+Part 1 in a two-part series

 Read part 2 in this series

 In addition to more government regulations, builders are contending with costs for land, labor, and materials that are rising faster than builders’ ability to increase home prices.
 In this business climate, protecting margins must include reducing operating costs.

 A Key to Fewer Construction Callbacks

 One way to cut costs is to implement processes to reduce warranty and litigation claims.
 We’ve found, in our work with many top U.S. production builders, that those with the fewest callbacks and happiest customers have the following in common:

 1) They create standard specifications with clearly defined performance language.